-Our RMS segment, which represented 54.9% of net sales in 2009, includes sales of research models, genetically engineered models and services (GEMS), research animal diagnostics (RADS), discovery and imaging services, consulting and staffing services, vaccine support, and in vitro business.
-Net sales for this segment were flat compared to 2008, with unfavorable foreign currency translation of 1.3% partially offset by the addition of Piedmont Research Center, Cerebricon and MIR Preclinical Services.
-We experienced decreases in both the RMS gross margin, from 43.1% to 42.2%, and operating margin from 30.1% to 29.3% compared to last year due mainly to the impact of our fixed costs with flat sales partially offset by cost savings.
+Our RMS segment, which represented 58.8% of net sales in 2010, includes sales of research models, genetically engineered models and services (GEMS), research animal diagnostics (RADS), discovery services (DS), consulting and staffing services (CSS), vaccine support, and our in vitro business.
+Net sales for this segment increased 1.1% compared to 2009, with the addition of Piedmont Research Center and Cerebricon, Ltd., partially offset by unfavorable foreign currency translation of 0.5%.
+We experienced decreases in both the RMS gross margin, from 42.2% to 41.7%, and operating margin from 29.3% to 27.7% compared to last year due mainly to the impact of our fixed costs with flat sales partially offset by cost savings.

-Our PCS segment, which represented 45.1% of net sales in 2009, includes services required to take a drug through the development process including discovery support, toxicology, pathology, biopharmaceutical, bioanalysis, pharmacokinetics and drug metabolism services as well as Phase I clinical trials.
-Sales for this segment decreased 20.6% over 2008 driven by slower demand for preclinical services and unfavorable foreign currency, which decreased sales growth by 3.2%, partially offset by the full-year impact of NewLab BioQuality AG, which we acquired in September of 2008.
-We experienced a decrease in the PCS gross margin from 33.1% in 2008 to 27.8% in 2009, due mainly to lower capacity utilization due to the lower sales volume, increased pricing pressure, and costs associated with the start up of our new facilities in China and Canada partially offset by expense management.
-As a result of our goodwill impairment, the 2008 operating margin was a negative 87.3% compared to 6.8% in 2009.
+Our PCS segment, which represented 41.2% of net sales in 2010, includes services required to take a drug through the development process including discovery support, toxicology, pathology, biopharmaceutical, bioanalysis, pharmacokinetics and drug metabolism services.
+Sales for this segment decreased 8.8% over 2009 driven by slower demand for preclinical services partially offset by favorable foreign currency, which increased sales growth by 0.9%.
+We experienced a decrease in the PCS gross margin from 28.2% in 2009 to 22.8% in 2010, due mainly to lower capacity utilization due to the lower sales volume and increased pricing pressure.
+The 2010 operating margin was a negative 84.1% compared to a positive 7.8% in 2009 mainly due to the goodwill impairment and asset impairments.